 Opening Reception: Thursday, September 13, 2018 at 7 pm

 The Akandé sisters have grounded their research in fugitive slave records, developing a work that challenges dominant national narratives.
 Like the focus on the Underground Railroad that overshadows the practice of slavery in Canada, Glasgow identifies with a powerful Abolitionist history that obscures the foundations of the city’s economy in the slave trade.
-St. Lucian scholar Dr. Morenka Thompson-Odlum, whose ongoing research engages the deep history and substantial traces of Glasgow’s legacy of slavery, co-curates this presentation.
-The presentation of 1745 in Guelph recognizes the weight of Black history as well as the dominant presence of Scottish immigration in shaping the cities and towns in the region.
+St. Lucian scholar Dr. Marenka Thompson-Odlum, whose research addresses the deep history and substantial traces of Glasgow’s legacy of slavery, co-curates this presentation.
+The presentation of 1745 in Guelph speaks to the significant Black histories as well as the impact of Scottish immigration in shaping the cities and towns in our own region.

-Organized by the Art Gallery of Guelph, the exhibition is curated by Andrew Hunter and Dr. Morenka Thompson-Odlum with the support of the Canada Council and Canada Council of the Arts.
-1745 is presented in collaboration with University of Guelph Scottish Studies and the Guelph Black Heritage Society.
+Organized by the Art Gallery of Guelph, the exhibition is curated by Andrew Hunter and Dr. Marenka Thompson-Odlum with the support of the Ontario Arts Council and Canada Council of the Arts.
+1745 is presented in collaboration with Centre for Scottish Studies at the University of Guelph and the Guelph Black Heritage Society.

 Image detail: Morayo and Moyo Akandé with Gordon Napier, 1745, 2017, digital video, 18 mins [Photo: Jonathan Birch & Christian Cooksey]